tanucc9/gm-productvideo/README.md

 $extraContent = apply_filters("gm_pv_edit_static_content", $extraContent);
 ```
 This hook is in the class GMProductVideo\Shortcodes\FrontShowProducts.
 It is possible to edit the static content below the products.

+## Compatibility
+The plugin was tested on WordPress 5.6.2.